MicrochipTech/unicens-linux-daemon/cfg/README.md

 In the example above, the node 0x210 is acting as audio source, because the \<NetworkSocket> is the second entry in the \<SyncConnection>.
 It defines the route name "Route_Microphone", as mentioned earlier, any name would be valid here.
-You will find exactly the same name (case and space sensitive!) in node 0x200 and 0x2B0.
+You will find exactly the same name (Case and space sensitive) in node 0x200 and 0x2B0.
 This time \<NetworkSocket> is the first entry within \<SyncConnection>, meaning those connections are the sinks.

 So both devices are getting the audio data from the microphone in parallel and with the same latency and phase.